Egg Salad Without Mayo (+ a surprising substitute)

 • Hard-boiled eggs.
 Obviously.
 Use your favorite method for making them.
 I posted mine on Instagram if you’d like to watch it.

 • Sauce ingredients.
-Every great egg salad recipe starts with a killer sauce!
+Every great egg salad recipe starts with a killer sauce.
 Without the mayo, this egg salad benefits from warm, earthy spices like cumin and paprika.
 Combined with creamy sour cream, additional seasoning, scallions, and capers, it is utter perfection.

 How To Make Egg Salad